Kubic-C/spock_engine/README.md

 Current feature list:
 - simple UI system, which currently includes button and
-- simple physics world, using box2d
+- simple physics world (in heavy development)
 - basic window handling and manipulation
 - a particle system using sprites
 - tilebodies and tilemaps